abstracta/jmeter-java-dsl/docs/guide/README.md

 ## Save as JMX

-In case you want to load a test plan in JMeter GUI, you can save it just invoking `saveAsJMX` method in the test plan as in following example:
+In case you want to load a test plan in JMeter GUI, you can save it just invoking `saveAsJMX` method in the test plan as in the following example:

 ```java
 import static us.abstracta.jmeter.javadsl.JmeterDsl.*;